rosafilgueira/VarPy/README.md

 An example of a varpy script [example](https://github.com/rosafilgueira/VarPy/blob/master/VarPy_Hierro_Ex1.py)

-For trying the example 'VarPy_Hierro_Ex1.py":
+For trying the example "VarPy_Hierro_Ex1.py":

 	1) Clone the VarPy repository in your machine
 	2) Add the VarPy repository path into the PYTHONPATH (e.g., export PYTHONPATH=/Users/rosa/VarPy)
 	3) Execute the example:
 		```python
 		   python VarPy_Hierro_Ex1.py
 		```
-	4) If the example works in your machine, it will genereate a new directory called Hierro2
+	4) If the example works in your machine, it will genereate a new directory called "Hierro2" with "Data", "Figure", "Metadata" and "Output" subdirectories.